SteamLUG/neovim-shownoter/README.md

 | ShownoterChangeSpeed         | Shifts playback speed up/down by decimal, or resets | Up .10: Alt + k, Down .10: Alt + j |
 | ShownoterChangeVolume        | Increases/decreases volume by int, or resets        | Up 10: Alt + K, Down 10: Alt + J  |

 On entering the buffer of a file named episode.txt, ShownoterSetAudio is run and the key bindings are loaded.
 ShownoterInsertTimestamp and ShownoterSeekFromCurrentLine are unmapped on leaving the buffer.
-The audio file, time, speed, and volume are remembered are remembered per episode.txt, and will swap back and forth if editing multiple.
+The audio file, time, speed, and volume are remembered per episode.txt, and will swap back and forth if editing multiple.

 ### Variables